GitbookIO/nuts/docs/update-osx.md

 # Auto-updater on OS X

-Nuts provides a backend for the [Squirrel.Mac](https://github.com/Squirrel/Squirrel.Mac) auto-updater.
+Pecans provides a backend for the [Squirrel.Mac](https://github.com/Squirrel/Squirrel.Mac) auto-updater.
 Squirrel.Mac is integrated by default in [Electron applications](https://github.com/atom/electron).

 ### Endpoint